kradalby/kradalby.no/content/Database/postgres.md

 ## Use

-My prefered way to get access:
+My preferred way to get access:

     :::bash
     su postgres -